comsavvy/Punch-scraping-engine/README.md

 # News
-This code is for scraping the top 15 punch news from the website
+This code is for scraping the top 15 punch news from their website.